inoxydabl3/REST-API/README.md

 ## Introduction

-This is a simple Spring boot application that manage through REST API customer data for a small shop.
+This is a simple Spring boot application that use REST API to manage the customer data for a small shop.

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites

+- Git
 - OpenJDK >= 11

 ### Installation